 Noticing what’s happening around you and being present in the moment will help you be more aware or mindful of how you’re feeling and the world around you.
 Savouring moments in the everyday can help you to reflect on your experiences with renewed appreciation.
-Top tip: have a look at what the Chaplaincy offer on Wednesday Afternoons, or perhaps join the KCLSU Meditation Society.
+Top tip: have a look at what the Chaplaincy offers, or perhaps join the KCLSU Meditation Society.
 Also, check out the Savour the Moment section of the Wellbeing Hub.

 The Wellbeing Hub is a joint King’s College London and KCLSU initiative to improve student mental health and wellbeing.